gusmanb/GuSprites/README.md

 The library is completely free for use but a mention would be appreciated ;)

+## UPDATE 2021-01-28

+Updated the *Checked functions.

+Now the checked functions will not redraw the tile if an erase operation is found, in this case the erase operation is replaced with the tile source address and the RenderFrame will draw it.
+This avoids flickering in some scenarios.

 ## UPDATE 2021-01-27

 Added "SetTiledObject" and "SetTiledObjectChecked" functions.